Common Types of Truck Accident Injuries

 At Fried Goldberg LLC, our truck accident attorneys seek top compensation for Georgia motorists who suffer a truck accident injury.
 We have a national reputation for successful truck accident litigation.

-Truck accident injuries can be catastrophic.
+Trucking accident injuries can be catastrophic.
 If the wreck doesn’t kill the victim, it often leaves him or her with horrific injuries that take years or decades to recover from.
-Many Atlanta truck crash victims that come into our office have bravely survived wrecks — only to find themselves with a decreased quality of life after.
+Many Atlanta truck crash victims that come into our office have bravely survived wrecks — only to find themselves with a decreased quality of life afterwards.
 This suffering is tragic and unacceptable.

 Common truck accident injuries include: